tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 009.md

 - Vaelion and Ty'riok head over to search for any prisoners / search the rest of the ship.
 - Drovak gets the key and a locket off the captain, and tosses the key over to Rinn, almost throwing it into the water.
 - We convince the Captain to plot points on our map where we are more likely to be finding pirates from the Mamba Band
+- We make our way with our captive towards Rugosa, but encounter a shipwreck that we decide to stop and investigate at the suggestion of our Captain.
+-